saidvandeklundert/interpreter/README.md

 - Linker: link all programs (such as modules) together to create a final executable
 - Loader: loads final executable into memory

+# General concepts:
+Higher-order functions: functions that either return other functions or receive them as arguments.

+Closuers: functions that 'close over' the environment they were defined in
 ## Links:

 Statements vs expressions: